Luther Blissett: Personal life and cultural impact

 Blissett has worked as a television pundit for Channel 4 and Bravo's coverage of Serie A.

 With fellow former Watford and England footballers John Barnes and Les Ferdinand, he founded Team48 Motorsport; a team aiming to promote young racing drivers of Afro-Caribbean background.
 In 2008, Blissett entered a team into the British Touring Car Championship, aiming to run Alfa Romeos for white Jamaican Matthew Gore and 18-year-old black Briton Darelle Wilson.
 However, the project never got off the starting line and the team failed to show up for any of the races.

-Soccer A.M., a football magazine programme on Sky Sports, refers to the area where 'fans of the week' sit as the 'Luther Blissett Stand'.
+Soccer AM, a football magazine programme on Sky Sports, refers to the area where 'fans of the week' sit as the 'Luther Blissett Stand'.

 In 2011, Blissett took part in a celebrity motor race at the 2011 Silverstone Classic.
 He had a large crash on the opening lap, rolling the car several times.
 He was unhurt.
 Rick Parfitt Jnr won the race, with Heston Blumenthal second and Brendan Cole third.
 They were all raising money for the Bobby Moore fund for Cancer Research.
 From 2014, Blissett was racing an Alfa 156 in the BRSCC Alfashop Alfa Romeo Championship.

 Blissett was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to association football and charity.